Manage user profile photos

 );

-The defaultUserImageGenerator function produces a colored circle with the first letter of the user name.
+The defaultUserImageGenerator function produces a solid-colored square with the first letter of the user name.
+It looks circular when you display it in a circular widget such as CircleAvatar.

 The server automatically validates and optimizes uploads: it decodes bytes (must be a valid image), square-crops to userImageSize, re-encodes as JPG or PNG per config, and stores the file in public storage.

-Recommended client-side checks (not enforced by the server):
+Recommended checks in the app (not enforced by the server):

 - Allow only JPG and PNG extensions.